StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 ## Data
 1. NEON Imaging Spectrometer Reflectance data
-2. Landsat 8 Surface Reflectance data
+2. Landsat 8 / Sentinel Surface Reflectance data

 # Project Workflow
 Project workflow is subject to update.
 To see a proposal section and preliminary results clone this repository and run the *vegetation_regrowth_analysis_blog.ipynb* notebook wth the *reflectance.py* module.